frodejac/jwtool/README.md

 Notes:
 - Optional signature verification with `--verify` and `--key`.
 For RS/ES/EdDSA, `--key` should point to a PEM file containing a public (or private) key.
 For HS*, `--key` should point to a file containing the shared secret bytes.
+- Alternatively, verify with a JWKS using `--jwks <path-or-url>`.
+If a URL is provided, the JWKS is fetched over HTTP(S).
+Key selection uses the token's `kid`; if no `kid` and the JWKS has multiple keys, verification fails.
+- `--key` and `--jwks` are mutually exclusive.
 - On malformed input, an error is printed to stderr and the program exits non‑zero.

 Additional examples (verification):